EGI-Federation/documentation/content/en/users/aai/check-in/vos/perun/_index.md

 It is assumed that VO managers and members have already registered their EGI Check-in account (A step-by-step guide is provided in this [link](../../signup)).

-Due to historical reasons (wide adoption of VOMS), users might have their user entry in Perun already directly associated with their personal certificate.
-For such cases, direct authentication using the certificates is available.
-Please consult Perun support through GGUS if you wish to merge your accounts and start using EGI Check-In as identity linking needs to be done on Perun side and not through EGI Check-In proxy.

 ### Registering your VO